 While this threatens us all, the research is clear: vulnerable communities are disproportionately susceptible to big data discrimination (Gangadharan, Eubanks and Barocas 2014; Newman 2014; Barocas and Selbst 2016; Madden et al. 2017).
 One revealing account comes from a study detailed in the recent book Automating Inequality, which identifies how these systems not only discriminate, but also reinforce marginality:

 People of colour; lesbian, gay, bisexual, transgender and queer communities; Indigenous communities; the disabled; the elderly; immigrants; low-income communities; children; and many other traditionally marginalized groups are threatened by data discrimination at rates differing from the privileged (Marwick and boyd 2018b).
 Add to this the concern that vulnerability is not a static position, but one amplified by context.
-As Marwick and boyd (2018b, 1160) argue, “When people are ill…the way they think about and value their health data changes radically compared with when they are healthy.
+As Alice E. Marwick and danah boyd (ibid., 1160) argue, “When people are ill…the way they think about and value their health data changes radically compared with when they are healthy.
 Women who are facing the abuse of a stalker find themselves in a fundamentally different position from those without such a threat.
 All too often, technology simply mirrors and magnifies these problems, increasing the pain felt by the target….
 Needless to say, those who are multiply marginalized face even more intense treatment."

 In crafting a national data strategy, the government must acknowledge this quickly unfolding reality and ensure the protection of fundamental Canadian values.